CleverCloud/documentation/content/doc/ci-cd/custom-scripts.md

 ## Use Clever Tools

 You can write your own pipeline to deploy from either GitHub or GitLab.
-Use Clever Cloud CLI using either [clever-tools](https://github.com/CleverCloud/clever-tools) Docker or Node image.
+Use [Clever Cloud CLI](https://github.com/CleverCloud/clever-tools) with either Docker or Node image.
 Place the following snippets at the top of your `.gitlab-ci.yml` file:

 {{< tabs items="Docker image, Node image" >}}